mmodestas/modo-tab-mount/docs/index.md

 - Pads: 4 round silicone pads reduce friction and prevent scratches on the tablet.

 ## Tablet Plate
-A 3 mm thick iron plate with a 42 mm diameter is attached to the center of the tablet using 3M VHB double-sided ultra-strong tape.
+A 3 mm thick iron plate with a 42 mm diameter is attached to the back of the tablet using 3M VHB double-sided ultra-strong tape.
 This enables a secure magnetic connection between the tablet and the mounting plate.

 ## USB Cable